tclssg/tclssg/README.md

     }
     Lorem ipsum...
 (The rest of the page content follows.)

 Values can be quoted with braces (`{value}`) or double quotes (`"value"`).
-To how to set a page variable for more than one page at once see `pageVariables` in the next section.
+If you want to set a page variable for more than one page at once look at the website setting `pageVariables` in the next section.

-The following variables have an effect on any page they are set on:
+The following variables have an effect for any page they are set on:

 | Variable name | Example value(s) | Description |
 |---------------|------------------|-------------|